 Possible testing following arrival:

-COMPASS ESL - Students will be tested after they arrive if they choose not to TOEFL/IELTS test.
+ACCUPLACER ESL - Students will be tested after they arrive if they choose not to take the TOEFL/IELTS test.
 This will determine the number of ESL classes required.

 Computer Literacy Assessment - Students will complete this testing in windows and keyboarding for select programs as needed.